-Tampa Real estate investors can often be afraid of making mistakes.
+Tampa real estate investors can often be afraid of making mistakes.
 It’s scary to fail because there’s no playbook that tells you when you’re going to fail and what you should do when things go wrong.
 Once you’ve made a mistake, it can be difficult to find a way back from that error, especially if it’s a large error or an expensive problem to fix.

 Small failures can be just as damaging as big ones.
 Today, we want to talk about the common mistakes that Tampa investors often make.
 Everyone has their own stories about what went wrong and how they recovered.
 If you’re wondering why investors fail in the Tampa rental market, it may be due to one of these common errors.
 Property management companies in Tampa can and should be able to help you as a property owner avoid these mistakes.

 Placing the Wrong Resident in Your Tampa Rental Property